Future planning: Goals and milestones.

 The Leap in! app can help.

-There’s a special section in the Leap in! app designed to assist with preparing for an NDIS Plan meeting including goal setting.
+There’s a special section in the Leap in! app designed to assist with preparing for an NDIS Plan meeting.
 If you don’t know where to start with setting goals, it has hundreds of suggestions!